Post Doctorate RA - Integrated Terrestrial Surface/Subsurface modeling

 Candidates must have received a PhD within the past five years (60 months) or within the next 8 months from an accredited college or university.

 A Ph.D. in Engineering (Civil, Geological, or Environmental), Hydrology, Geoscience, Atmospheric Sciences, or related fields is required.
-Candidates with experience in (1) land surface and climate modeling; (3) watershed modeling; (3) characterizing hyporheic zone and subsurface properties by collecting and analyzing field and lab measurements; (4) conceptualization, design, and application of subsurface flow and transport models; (5) fluency in one or more programming languages and/or Geographic Information Systems and Geostatistical packages; (6) fluency with LINUX operating system and parallel programming paradigms on high-performance computers are strongly preferred.
+Candidates with experience in (1) watershed modeling and/or land surface modeling; (2) model verification/validation, calibration, and data assimilation; (3) conceptualization, design, and application of subsurface flow and transport models; (4) characterizing hyporheic zone and subsurface properties by collecting and analyzing field and lab measurements; (5) fluency in one or more programming languages and/or Geographic Information Systems and data analyses skills using R or Python; and (6) fluency with LINUX operating system and parallel programming paradigms on high-performance computers are strongly preferred.
 Because visible scientific accomplishments are key to the success of our project team, the candidate must have demonstrated excellent communication skills as evidenced by publications in top-tier journals and presentations at professional conferences.
 Proactive and timely publication is an essential requirement.
 Cover letter describing applicants’ research experience and interests, and curriculum viate with a list of publications in referenced journals desired.

 Organization and Job ID